ministryofjustice/hmpps-probation-integration-services/projects/pre-sentence-reports-to-delius/README.md

 # Pre-Sentence Reports to Delius

+> :memo: This project is not currently in-use.
+It will be redeveloped in future to support the new Pre-Sentence Report
+> Service being developed by the Probation in Court team.

 Service that supports integration between the [Pre-Sentence Service](https://github.com/ministryofjustice/pre-sentence-service) and [Delius](https://github.com/ministryofjustice/delius).
 The workflow for a pre-sentence report involves initiating a report in Delius, completing the